etrex/kamiliff/README.md

 gem 'kamiliff'
 ```

-login to line developers, and create 3 LIFF for 3 different size.
+Login to line developers, and create 3 LIFF for 3 different size.

 - for compact
   - name: Compact